Trying to Answer “What Are Your Hobbies?”

 All I could come up with was, “Well, Howard, I’m a mom.”

 So this is what I want to talk about over the next several weeks.
 There’s a lot to unpack here, and I encourage you to take a hot second and consider what your answer would be to that same question.
-Whether you are one of my precious mom-friends who is deep in the trenches of this exhausting/glorious stage of life or a business woman who is working hard to reach the next goal, my question to you is the same:
+Maybe you are one of my precious mom-friends who is deep in the trenches of this exhausting/glorious stage of life.
+Or maybe you’re a business woman who is working hard to reach the next goal.
+Whatever your role(s), my question to you is the same:

 What are your hobbies?